 Flu shots are offered during the fall semester on campus.
 TLU Health Services also hosts events for blood donation and HIV testing.

-TLUCare - 24/7 Telehealth for Students
+TLUCare - Free 24/7 Telehealth for Students

 TLUCare provides around-the-clock access to quality medical and mental health counseling services.
 The medical providers and counselors are Texas board certified and specifically trained on student health.
 The providers fall in these various practice categories: